 Those robust and rich aromas of garlic, tomatoes, olive oil, and herbs and spices bubbling into a beautiful rich, red sauce.
 Sometimes, if we were lucky, my mom would let us take a piece of Italian bread and dip it in the sauce, YUMMERS!

 It is based on my Grandpa Frank’s amazing red sauce, or gravy or whatever you call the red stuff you put on spaghetti or pasta.
-My best friend (who is from New England and is 100% Italian) and I have had “arguments” about what this sauce is called; she always called it gravy and I called it spaghetti sauce.
+My Rhode Island born, best friend who’s 100% Italian and I have had “arguments” about what this sauce is called; she always called it gravy and I called it spaghetti sauce.
 Gravy for me was that brown stuff you pour over mashed potatoes, but regardless of what you call it; gather the ingredients and make it; East or West Coast!

-While I’m being all nostalgic, the cast iron pot I use is the very one that my mom made this amazing sauce in all those years ago.
-I love this pot; it’s dented, stained, scratched, and chipped and I love every Harvest Gold inch of it.
+I love this pot; it’s my mom’s, the one she made this sauce in growing up — it’s dented, stained, scratched, and chipped and I love every Harvest Gold inch of it.
 I highly recommend you investing in a dutch oven like this Lodge Cast Iron Dutch Oven!
-You don’t have to spend a months salary on a Staub Dutch Oven or Le Creuset although they have lifetime warranties so it might be worth it in the long run!
+You don’t have to spend a months salary on a Staub Dutch Oven or Le Creuset although they have lifetime warranties so it might be worth it in the long run and don’t get me wrong, I sure would LOVE ONE!

-This sauce is fabulous, with pasta, yes, it’s how I use it most often.
-It freezes beautifully, if it lasts that long.
-But I typically make it and use it at least two to three times, pasta, calzone dipping sauce, or in a lasagna, stuffed shells, etc. Nummy!
+Serve on pasta, yes, it’s how I use it most often, but I typically make it and use it at least two to three times, pasta, calzone dipping sauce, or in a lasagna, stuffed shells, etc. Nummy!

 I love San Marzano tomatoes, they are filled with wonderful flavor, but they aren’t required to make this sauce, in fact these aren’t even authentic, just make sure one of your cans of tomatoes are whole peeled tomatoes.
 Can you use diced, sure, but I think there is a bit of magic that happens when you keep the tomato whole and then squeeze it by hand to release the juices into the sauce, feels a bit “I Love Lucy” like (you know the stomping of the grapes episode?)!